lint-staged/lint-staged/README.md

     (the [`verbose` renderer](https://listr2.kilic.dev/renderers/verbose-renderer/) can also be activated by setting the `TERM=dumb` or `NODE_ENV=test` environment variables)
 - **`--diff`**: By default tasks are filtered against all files staged in git, generated from `git diff --staged`.
 This option allows you to override the `--staged` flag with arbitrary revisions.
 For example to get a list of changed files between two branches, use `--diff="branch1...branch2"`.
 You can also read more from about [git diff](https://git-scm.com/docs/git-diff) and [gitrevisions](https://git-scm.com/docs/gitrevisions).
 This option also implies `--no-stash`.
 - **`--diff-filter`**: By default only files that are _added_, _copied_, _modified_, or _renamed_ are included.
 Use this flag to override the default `ACMR` value with something else: _added_ (`A`), _copied_ (`C`), _deleted_ (`D`), _modified_ (`M`), _renamed_ (`R`), _type changed_ (`T`), _unmerged_ (`U`), _unknown_ (`X`), or _pairing broken_ (`B`).
 See also the `git diff` docs for [--diff-filter](https://git-scm.com/docs/git-diff#Documentation/git-diff.txt---diff-filterACDMRTUXB82308203).
+- **`--exit-code`**: By default modifications made by tasks are automatically staged and added to the commit.
+This flag disables the behavior and makes _lint-staged_ exit with code 1, failing the commit instead.
+When combined with the `--no-revert` flag the committer will have to manually stage all the changes and try again.
 - **`--max-arg-length`**: long commands (a lot of files) are automatically split into multiple chunks when it detects the current shell cannot handle them.
 Use this flag to override the maximum length of the generated command string.
 - **`--no-stash`**: By default a backup stash will be created before running the tasks, and all task modifications will be reverted in case of an error.
 This option will disable creating the stash, and instead leave all modifications in the index when aborting the commit.
 - **`--no-hide-partially-staged`**: By default, unstaged changes from partially staged files will be hidden and applied back after running tasks.
 This option will disable this behavior, causing those changes to also be committed.